Son Woo-hyeon: 2015–2018: Comeback and silver screen debut

 Following his discharge from the military, Son focused his career direction on acting and has since taken on various roles on silver screen and television projects.
-Starting in 2015, Son received multiple high-level endorsements from some, if not the largest Fortune 500 global brands like Apple, Samsung, LG, Kia and Nivea for the roles he plays during the product launches and advertisements.
-On top of that, Son also played a leading role in a South Korean government campaign, X-project, managed and run by the Ministry of Science, ICT and Future Planning.
+Starting in 2015, Son received multiple high-level endorsements from some, if not the largest Fortune 500 global brands like Apple, Samsung, LG, Kia, and Nivea, for the roles he plays during the product launches and advertisements.
+On top of that, Son also played a leading role in a South Korean government campaign X-project, managed and run by the Ministry of Science, ICT and Future Planning.

 In 2016, Son had his comeback on television series since his enlistment into the military.
 He was cast in Blow Breeze (2016), a romance comedy South Korean drama about a North Korean girl who is interested in dancing and who defects to South Korea where she meets a lawyer who will be her lover for life.
 The series gathered an average nationwide viewership rating 15 for its runs of 50 episodes on MBC between August 27, 2016 to February 26, 2017.

-Later in 2016, Son played a leading role in a short film, Butterfly Effect (2016) as he transitioned from television series to the silver screen.
+Later in 2016, Son played a leading role in a short film Butterfly Effect (2016) as he transitioned from television series to the silver screen.

 In 2017, Son has his first silver screen debut when he is offered a supporting role in Excavator (2017), a war film that follows a paratrooper through series of events during the May 18, 1980 Gwangju Uprising also known as the "May 18 Gwangju Democratization Movement".
-In the same year, Son received a leading role offer in an office-romance Web-series titled Love Intern Choi Woo Sung (2017) where he played an office intern who finally realises the cold-hard reality of modern society.
-Son took up a role in another 2017 Web-series, No Bad Days (2017) that told the story of a woman in her twenties who is trying to find a balance between work, love, and relationships.
+In the same year, Son received a leading role offer in an office-romance web series titled Love Intern Choi Woo Sung (2017), where he played an office intern who finally realises the cold-hard reality of modern society.
+Son took up a role in another 2017 web series No Bad Days (2017), which told the story of a woman in her twenties who is trying to find a balance between work, love, and relationships.

 2018 marked a smooth sailing year for Son as he continued to rise in the acting industry with Live (2018) taking precedence.
-Directed by Kim Kyu-tae and starring the hallyu star, Lee Kwang-soo, Live (2018) gathered much needed attention thanks to its release on both Netflix and cable television.
+Directed by Kim Kyu-tae and starring the hallyu star Lee Kwang-soo, Live (2018) gathered much needed attention thanks to its release on both Netflix and cable television.
 Son's role as a patrol police officer in the series put him under spotlight when viewers are fond of his police-uniformed appearance.
 A few months later, Son appeared in Just Dance (2018), a life and sport genre television series based on documentary of the same name.
-It tells a story of a group of student at Geoje Girl’s Vocational High School with different dreams, trying all out to be better dancers despite their struggles in life.
-About the same period, Son also resumes his original role in No Bad Days 2 (2018) as sequel to the 2017 Web-series, No Bad Days, he was previously cast in.
+It tells a story of a group of student at Geoje Girl's Vocational High School with different dreams, trying all out to be better dancers despite their struggles in life.
+About the same period, Son also resumes his original role in No Bad Days 2 (2018) as sequel to the 2017 web series No Bad Days, where he was previously cast in.